 Serene sounding Kokopelli glass wind chime made from high fire clay.

-I hand-rolled this 3-1/2" clay disc (9cm) carved it with the Kokopelli, fired, then glazed and fired once again.
+I hand-rolled this 3-1/2-4'' clay disc (9-10cm) carved it with the Kokopelli, fired, then glazed and fired once again.
 Once cooled, the Kokopelli image was painted with gold metallic paint.

-Five strands of fused amber gold, bronze and clear glass are decorated with Rutilated Quartz crystal chips, stone agate & hematite, metal & glass beads.
+Five strands of fused and unfused amber gold and translucent deep purple glass are decorated with Amethyst crystal chips, agate, metal, bronzite and Swarovski crystal beads.
 A central genuine Czech glass bead is in the centre.
-The chime terminates in one of my terra cotta clay spiral pendants that can be used to diffuse essential oils!
+The chime terminates in an uncut, unpolished chunk of golden orange Calcite wrapped in stainless steel wire.

 *Each creation I make is unique and one of a kind, the photo above is what you will receive.
 The Intensity of colour may differ from a PC monitor to a smartphone.*